Published: November 22, 2022

 Review & Onsite Photos By Z.G.
 Burnett

-Janet Riddles, owner and head of Trunk operations, said of its longevity, “From the very inception of the Flea Market into our 46th year, we take pride in what we offer: a safe place for families, we have rules of what can be sold which are not offensive or dangerous as well as being secured… We have record crowds even as the end of [the] season nears.”
+Janet Riddles, head of Trunk operations, said of its longevity, “From the very inception of the Flea Market into our 46th year, we take pride in what we offer: a safe place for families, we have rules of what can be sold which are not offensive or dangerous as well as being secured… We have record crowds even as the end of [the] season nears.”
 As a “non-exclusive” flea market, anyone is welcome to sell as long as they adhere to a few simple merchandise guidelines that are clearly stated on the vendor application page.

 As other areas of the antiques field slowly recover from the pandemic, the open-air Elephant’s Trunk did not break its march.
 Riddles added, “During the pandemic, we spread out our dealers to provide safety to them and to the public.
 This was paramount for us.
 As a result, we [are] recognized as the best weekly flea market in Connecticut and New England.”